Skip to content

 Athens

 Hadrian’s Library was more of a cultural complex than “just” a library.
-The Roman emperor Hadrian was an outspoken philhellene and donated a large library to the city of Athens in the 2nd century A.D.
+The Roman emperor Hadrian was an outspoken philhellene and donated an extensive library to Athens in the 2nd century A.D.

 The building is almost as large as the entire Roman Agora.
 The inner courtyard covers an area of 100 × 70 meters and is surrounded by a peristyle.

-In the area of Hadrian’s Library lives a large number of Greek tortoises (Testudo hermanni).
+A large number of Greek tortoises live in the area of Hadrian’s Library (Testudo hermanni).
 The tortoises seem to have found an ideal habitat here.
 Tortoises live much longer compared to humans.

-However, the destruction of their habitats and their popularity as pets has greatly endangered the population of tortoises.
-It is also threatened in Greece; however, it can be easily observed in the Kerameikos area.
+However, the destruction of their habitats and their popularity as pets have greatly endangered the tortoise population.
+It is also threatened in Greece but can be easily observed in the Kerameikos area.

 12-Areopagus and Pnyx Hill with Philopappos Monument